-The utility AC source provides power to the rectifier/charger.
-The rectifier/charger converts the utility AC power to DC and supplies DC power to the inverter while simultaneously float charging the battery plant.
-The UPS inverter converts DC to AC and furnishes AC power to the critical load.
+The utility AC source provides power to the rectifier/charger in each UPS module.
+Each rectifier/charger converts the utility AC power to DC and supplies DC power to the UPS module inverter while simultaneously float charging the battery plant.
+Each UPS module inverter converts DC to AC and furnishes AC power to the critical bus.
+The System Control Cabinet (SCC) is the tie point for the paralleled modules and monitors and controls the critical bus performance.